 So there are some immediate adjustments that one must make when moving into any new home.
 There are things you instantly love about your new place and other things that present pesky inconveniences.
 I love the Dutch door that opens off my kitchen into the backyard and the windows that invite all of the light and island breeze inside, but maybe not all of the lizard, scorpions, and snakes that find their way through those windows and door.

 All of this is accentuated when you move overseas.
-And even more so for me because I didn’t get one of those all inclusive packages, the furnished place with electricity, water and such.
-I didn’t move furniture from home because it would not have been cost effective.
+And even more so for me because I didn’t get one of those all-inclusive packages, the furnished place with electricity, water and such.
+I didn’t move furniture from home because it would not have been cost-effective.
 Instead, I edited an entire life of contents to fit into six suitcases, which I checked at baggage, spending more than the price of my plane ticket.
 Still that was way less expensive than shipping even a few small boxes.
-Therefore, I spent my first few weeks here finding my way around to places like WEB, Aruban water utilites; Elmar, Aruban electricity; Setar, Arubantelecommunications; and Cas di Max, a furniture store where I bought a bed.
+Therefore, I spent my first few weeks here finding my way around to places like WEB, Aruban water utilities; Elmar, Aruban electricity; Setar, Aruban telecommunications; and Cas di Max, a furniture store where I bought a bed.

 Eventually, I discovered arubadeal.com which is the equivalent of a Craigslist here.
 It is a great site for buying furniture since you can pay a fortune here to buy furniture of very low quality.
 I just got a great price on a 2,000 dollar sofa from a very sweet family who just moved here from Curacao.
 It is also very expensive to get many household and personal items so you learn early to live with only what is essential.
 Are zip lock bags really necessary?
 How much plastic do I really need to live my life?
 I feel like I am truly living the tenets of reduce and reuse.